HHS/simpler-grants-gov/documentation/decisions/adr/2023-11-14-design-research-tools.md

   - Nava has little experience with it (a free trial for a single project test)

 ### Other tools explored (tho quickly ruled out)
+- [Touchpoints] — Just surveys, really.
+PRA-friendly, including forms that already have clearance.
+Free to use for federal projects.
+However, required .gov or .mil email address to admin.
 - [Dovetail] — Industry-standard research data repository.
 Lots of tool integrations.
 Hefty price tag.
 Likely not necessary for such a small team.
 Only feature it provides is a data repo.
 - [Giftbit] — Similar functionality to Tremendous (which is preferred by Nava).
 Is [recommended by 18F/TSS](https://handbook.tts.gsa.gov/18f/how-18f-works/research-guidelines/#how-do-i-actually-distribute-the-compensation-to-research-participants).
 - [Typeform] — Basic surveys.
 Custom branding.
 High price point.Integrates w/ Tremendous, Dovetail.
 Only feature it provides is surveys.